 If the child is in primary school and receives a fixed term exclusion or is in secondary school and is excluded for more than five days, the Social Worker should make sure a meeting is held within the five days to discuss the child's return and how best this can be supported.

-When a child is permanently excluded but is in the same foster home, the Social Worker should speak to the Local Education Authority to find another school placement.
+When a child is permanently excluded but remains in the same foster home, the Social Worker should speak to the Local Education Authority to find another school placement.
 In the case of permanent exclusion, a meeting of the school governors will be held within fifteen days to review the decision.
 If the meeting decides to uphold the decision to permanently exclude, an appeal can be made within fifteen school days.
-TACT (The Adolescent and Children's Trust) may be able to offer you some additional support in this area, for instance by asking one of the Children's Resource Workers to be involved during periods of exclusion.